bonomani/devmon/docs/TEMPLATES.md

 - .../devmon/templates/cisco-2950/cpu/exceptions
 - .../devmon/templates/cisco-2950/cpu/message

-Except for the message file, all these files can have comments.
-Any line starting with "#" is ignored.
+A line beginning with "#" is a comment, supported by all these files except the "message" file.

 ## The 'oids' file